noshoesnoshirtnoties/spqr-pavlov-services/README.md

 ```

 #### praefectus only
-to only deploy the praefectus service, not touching the pavlov-server, use the "-p" flag like so:
+to only deploy the praefectus service, not touching the pavlov-server, use the "-p" flag like this:
 ```
 ./pavlov-server-deploy.sh -d spqr-server -s 0 -u root -p
 ```